 A century and a half has passed since the publication of Darwin's magnum opus, and yet the construction of a single Tree of Life uniting life on Earth still has not been completed, with perhaps as many as 90% of all living species not yet catalogued (although a beautiful interactive animation has been produced by OneZoom).

-To get an insight about state-of-art attempts to build this tree, you may take a look at the Tree of Life Web Project - collaborative effort of biologists from around the world to combine information about diversity of life on Earth.
-It is a peer-reviewed ongoing project started in 1995, now it holds more than 10,000 pages with characteristics of different groups of organisms and their evolutionary history, and tree still grows.
+To learn about state-of-the-art attempts to build the Tree of Life, you may like to check out the Tree of Life Web Project, a collaborative effort by biologists from around the world.
+This peer-reviewed project started in 1995, and today it has grown to contain more than 10,000 pages with characteristics of different groups of organisms and their evolutionary history.

 Instead of trying to construct the entire Tree of Life all at once, we often wish to form a simpler tree in which a collection of species have been clumped together for the sake of simplicity; such a group is called a taxon (pl. taxa).
 For a given collection of taxa, a phylogeny is a treelike diagram that best represents the evolutionary connections between the taxa: the construction of a particular phylogeny depends on our specific assumptions regarding how these evolutionary relationships should be interpreted.
 See Figure 1.

 An undirected graph is connected if there is a path connecting any two nodes.
 A tree is a connected (undirected) graph containing no cycles; this definition forces the tree to have a branching structure organized around a central core of nodes, just like its living counterpart.
 See Figure 2.

 Return: The minimum number of edges that can be added to the graph to produce a tree.

 10 1 2 2 8 4 10 5 9 6 10 7 9

 After solving this problem, a standard mathematical exercise for the technically minded is to verify that every tree having 2 or more nodes must contain at least two leaves.